bolt/bolt-distribution/README.md

 bolt-distribution
 =================

-Some simple scripts to package the Bolt distros
+Some simple scripts to package the Bolt distribution files.